jakobo/botscripten/README.md

 Conditional branching can then be implemented as a [Directive](#%22special%22-comments-directives).
 This gives you control outside of the Twine environment as to which link is followed under what conditions.
 We're partial to a `###@next ... ###` directive, but feel free to create your own!

-## Scripting Directives in BotscriptenViewer
+## Scripting Directives in Botscripten

-If you absolutely want to handle Directives in BotscriptenViewer, you can do so by selecting `Edit Story JavaScript` in Twine, and registering a handler for your directive.
+If you absolutely want to handle Directives in Botscripten, you can do so by selecting `Edit Story JavaScript` in Twine, and registering a handler for your directive.
 For example, this logs all `@log` directives' content to the developer tools console.

 ```js
 story.directive("@log", function(info, rendered, passage, story) {